indently/ml_series_youtube/README.md

 # Machine Learning Made Easy (Project files)
 This Python project will contain all of the scripts from the Machine Learning course that I uploaded on YouTube.
-Feel free to play around with them!

 001 = Lesson 1